Tiross/date-enhancer/README.md

 #### Timezone

-format character | Description | Example
+character | Description | Example
 :---------------:|-------------|--------
 e | Timezone identifier | UTC, GMT
-I<br>uppercase "i" | Whether or not the date is in daylight saving time | 1 if Daylight Saving Time, 0 otherwise.
+I<br>uppercase "i" | Whether or not the date is in daylight saving time | 1 if in DST, 0 otherwise.
 O | Difference to Greenwich time (GMT) in hours | +0200 P | Difference to Greenwich time (GMT) with colon between hours and minutes | +02:00 T | Timezone abbreviation | EST, MDT ...